Unpacking the Mystery: Sports Memorabilia and the Heart of Fandom

 When Passion Becomes Obsession: Knowing When to Stop (Or At Least Slow Down)

 Once you start collecting, it’s hard to stop.
 Every new piece is a trophy, a memory, a symbol of dedication to your favorite team or player.
-But there comes a point when your collection starts collecting you.
+But there comes a point when your anthology starts collecting you.

 Signs Your Fan Cave Has Gone Too Far